MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 The CERT sandbox is a Microsoft-controlled sandbox that only individuals in certification have access to.
 Publishers can see what content they own is going through certification.

-Any product instances that fail while in certification can be brought back to a development sandbox to be debugged and fixed by the publishers using XDP or Partner Center.
+Any product instances that fail while in certification can be brought back to a development sandbox to be debugged and fixed by the publishers using Partner Center.

 ### RETAIL sandbox